ADA-research/VERONA/README.md

 The ada-verona package simplifies your experiment pipeline for performing local robustness verification on your networks and datasets.
 The entire package is class-based, which means that extending the existing configurations is accessible and easy.
 With one script it is possible to run an entire experiment with various networks, images and perturbation magnitudes (epsilons).

-The package can be used to create robustness distributions [Bosman, Berger, Hoos and van Rijn, 2023](https://ada.liacs.leidenuniv.nl/papers/BosEtAl25.pdf) and per-class robustness distributions [Bosman et al., 2024](https://ada.liacs.leidenuniv.nl/papers/BosEtAl24.pdf).
+The package can be used to create robustness distributions [Bosman, Berger, Hoos and van Rijn, 2025](https://jair.org/index.php/jair/article/view/18403), as well as empirically measuring robustness of networks using adversarial attacks and verify networks with formal verification tools using the [auto-verify](https://github.com/ADA-research/auto-verify) plugin that currently supports [nnenum](https://github.com/stanleybak/nnenum), [AB-Crown](https://github.com/Verified-Intelligence/alpha-beta-CROWN), [VeriNet](https://github.com/vas-group-imperial/VeriNet), and [Oval-Bab](https://github.com/oval-group/oval-bab).

+We plan to add more verifiers to the plugin in the future.

 ## Table of Contents
 - [VERification Of Neural Architectures (VERONA)](#verification-of-neural-architectures-verona)